Himyar: Conversion of king Abu Karib to Judaism

 According to Arabian legends and folklore, king Abu Karib (r.
 390–420) was the first Jewish convert.
-His conversion is thought to have followed a military expedition into northern Arabia in an effort to eliminate Byzantine influence, who had sought to expand their influence in the peninsula.
-He reached and seized Yathrib (Medina) and there installed his son as governor.
-Later, he would learn that his son was killed, and so he returned to besiege the city, during which the Jewish population fought against him.
+His conversion is thought to have followed a military expedition into northern Arabia in an effort to eliminate Byzantine influence, which sought to expand its influence in the peninsula.
+He reached and seized Yathrib (Medina), and there installed his son as governor.
+Later, he would learn that his son had been killed, and so he returned to besiege the city, during which the Jewish population fought against him.
 Abu Karib fell ill during the siege, but two Jewish scholars named Ka'b and As'ad were able to restore him to health.
 They also convinced him to lift the siege and make peace; afterwards, he and his army converted.
 When he returned home, he brought the scholars back with him into the capital, where he was able to convince the population to also convert.
-After his eventual death, it was reported that a pagan, Dhū-Shanatir, seized the throne as his children he left to rule were all still minors.
+After his eventual death, it was reported that a pagan, Dhū-Shanatir, seized the throne as his children, whom he left to rule, were all still minors.

 Historically, however, Judaism itself was introduced during the reign of Malkikarib Yuhamin, the father of Abu Karib.

 The rise of Dhu Nuwas and the persecution of Christians in the Himyarite realms

 According to the Martyrdom of Azqir, around 470-475, the Himyarite king Sharhabil Yakkuf ordered the execution of a Christian priest named Azqir for erecting a chapel with a cross in the city of Najran.

 By the year 500, during the rule of the Jewish monarch Marthad'ilan Yu'nim (c.
-400–502) the kingdom of Himyar exercised control over much of the Arabian peninsula.
-It was around this time that the Kingdom of Aksum invaded the peninsula, overthrowing the Himyarite king and installing in his place the native Christian king, Ma'dikarib Ya'fur.
+480–502), the kingdom of Himyar exercised control over much of the Arabian peninsula.
+It was around this time that the Kingdom of Aksum invaded the peninsula, overthrowing the Himyarite king and installing the native Christian king, Ma'dikarib Ya'fur, in his place.
 A Himyarite prince and hardline follower of Judaism, Dhu Nuwas (who had attempted to overthrow the dynasty several years earlier), took power after Ma'dikarib Ya'fur had died via a coup d'état, assuming authority after killing the Aksumite garrison in Zafār.
-He proceeded to engage the Ethiopian guards, and their Christian allies in the Tihāma coastal lowlands facing Abyssinia.
+He proceeded to engage the Ethiopian guards and their Christian allies in the Tihāma coastal lowlands facing Abyssinia.
 After taking the port of Mukhawān, where he burnt down the local church, he advanced south as far as the fortress of Maddabān overlooking the Bab-el-Mandeb, where he expected Kaleb Ella Aṣbeḥa to land his fleet.
 The campaign eventually killed between 11,500 and 14,000, and took a similar number of prisoners.
 Mukhawān became his base, while he dispatched one of his generals, a Jewish prince named Sharaḥ'īl Yaqbul dhu Yaz'an, against Najrān, a predominantly Christian oasis, with a good number of Jews, who had supported with troops his earlier rebellion, but refused to recognize his authority after the massacre of the Aksumite garrison.
 The general blocked the caravan route connecting Najrān with Eastern Arabia.